-Sometimes, the minor hail damage may not be enough to meet your deductible, while some severe hail damage, can total even a brand-new car.
+Sometimes, the minor hail damage may not be enough to meet your deductible, while some severe hail damage can total even a brand-new car.

+Can a totaled hail damage car still be saved?
 To determine whether the car can be repaired or totaled, make sure to talk to a professional hail repair company.